 Provides hands-on experience with editing, publishing, and marketing a creative arts journal.
-The fall course focuses on history, literary/genre analysis, context, and markets for literary magazines, content editing processes by genre, development of the individual editorial aesthetic, and copy-editing basics (Chicago style).
-The spring course focuses specifically on application: the making and marketing of Inscribe.
-(Spring)
+Both fall and spring courses prioritize application: the making and marketing of the college's creative arts journal.
+In addition and as time allows, the course focuses on history of the literary journal, genre analysis, context and markets, content editing, development of individual editorial aesthetic, and copy-editing basics (Chicago style).